Threekit/treble-legacy/docusaurus/docs/components-threekit-provider.md

 - **All credentials and setup parameters go into the Threekit Provider**.
 By default the provider will look for all the relevant credentials and parameters in `threekit.config.js` and `.treble` respectively.
 - **The Threekit Provider defines the context for a Treble App**, where all components and hooks that you use must be inside/descendants of the ThreekitProvider component.

-By default, the ThreekitProvider gets the **credentials**, **products** (`threekit.config.js`), **playerConfig**, and **trebleConfig** (`.treble`) from their respective files itself.
+By default, the ThreekitProvider gets the **project** (`threekit.config.js`), **playerConfig**, and **trebleConfig** (`.treble`) from their respective files itself.
 It's recommended that you update these files to your project requirements.
 However, the ThreekitProvider supports receiving all the data as props as well.
 Any data passed in as a prop will override the data read from the config files.

 ## Code Examples